openPMD/openPMD-standard/EXT_BeamPhysics.md

     - Description: Normalization used for momentum values.
     - Possible values:
         - `referenceTotalMomentum`: Normalize with respect to the `referenceTotalMomentum` attribute
-        - `referenceEnergy`: Normalize with respect to the `referenceEenergy` attribute.
+        - `referenceEnergy`: Normalize with respect to the `referenceEnergy` attribute.
         - `none`: No normalization.

-- `referenceEnergy`
-    - Type: Optional *(float)* attribute.
-    - Description: Specifies the reference energy from which the `energy` is measured with respect to.

-- `referenceTotalMomentum`
-    - Type: Optional *(float)* attribute
-    - Description: Specifies the reference total momentum from which the total momentum is measured with respect to.

-- `totalCharge`
-    - Type: Optional *(float)* attribute.
-    - Description: The total charge of all the particles.

 Per-Particle Records of the `Particle Root Group`
 ---------------------